Awareness

 The ability to see what is actually happening.

-PanoSight began as an inquiry to understand how clarity collapses when life becomes uncertain — and how it can be restored.
+PanoSight explores how clarity collapses under stress, conflict, uncertainty, overload — and how it can be restored.

-Part essay archive, part evolving framework, part experiment studio.
+Part essay archive, part practical framework, part experiment studio for recovering signal, agency, and better choice.

 The Inquiry